pladdy/dotfiles/README.md

 After install, set `.env` values as needed

-  - GITHUB_HOST: the host you'll clone projects from
+  - GIT_HOST: the host you'll clone projects from